blbadger/blbadger.github.io/neural-networks3.md

 y = 10d
 $$

 where $d$ is the **Total Deliverers** input.
 We can track test (previously unseen) accuracy during training on any regression by plotting the actual value (x-axis) agains the model's prediction (y-axis): a perfect model will have all points aligned on the line $y=x$.
-Plotting the results of the above model using our sequential input encoding detailed above, we have
+Plotting the results of the above model on a test (unseen during training) dataset every 23 epochs, we have

 {% include youtube.html id='KgCuK6v_MgI' %}